isabella232/bots-workshop/README.md

 Let's build a bot!
 There are a bunch of different things bots can do, but most make an api request and echo some data.

-To help give some insparation here is a list of public APIs https://github.com/toddmotto/public-apis
+To help give some inspiration here is a list of public APIs https://github.com/toddmotto/public-apis

 ### Examples
 1. [Cat fact bot](examples/cat-fact-bot.js)
 2. [Stock Bot](examples/stock-bot.js)
 3. [Trivia bot](https://github.com/MotionAI/nodejs-samples/blob/master/triviabot.js)
-    - NOTE: This is an example from MotionAI's implementation (MotionAI is a software company that develops and "trains" chatbots that HubSpot acquired a year ago), so try to incorporate this example into your own
+    - NOTE: This is an example from MotionAI's implementation (MotionAI is a software company that develops and "trains" chat bots that HubSpot acquired a year ago), so try to incorporate this example into your own
 4. [Beer bot](examples/beer-bot.py)
     - Created by Steve Rowell at HubSpot.
 This bot uses python which is not available to all at this time, but shows that you can collect information through quick replies in the lambda through creating a session and having states stored in a contact property.
 At HubSpot, we have beer on tap in a bunch of different locations, and using pubspot API, he created a way to output what's on tap.
 Super cool!

 New to javascript?
 Here's a [quick cheat sheet](https://javascript.pythoncheatsheet.org/) that goes over the syntax.

-### Challange
+### Challenge

 Can you make a bot with several code snippets and branching using `nextModuleNickname`?

-## Part 3: How does our system run code snippets?
+## Part 3: How do bots system run code snippets?

 Behind the scenes we take your javascript function and upload it to AWS Lambada where it waits to be executed by the bot.
 AWS Lambda is a serverless code execution environment.
 It's really great at running a single snippet of code without the requirement of setting up the server environment to run the code.